-- Language Skills Acquisition: Ensure that students acquire a high level of proficiency in all four language skills - listening, speaking, reading, and writing - with a focus on integration and application in real-life situations. - 2.
-Academic Excellence: Teach students how to effectively engage with academic materials, participate in classroom discussions, write scholarly papers, and comprehend complex texts. - 3.
-Test Preparation: Provide rigorous training and strategies for students to excel in English proficiency exams, such as the TOEFL iBT, which are crucial for academic advancement and global opportunities. - 4.
-Practical Communication: Enable students to communicate confidently and effectively in English within various settings, including travel, social interactions, and everyday tasks. - 5.
-Business English Proficiency: Equip students with the specialized vocabulary and communication skills necessary to operate professionally in English-speaking business environments. - 6.
-Cultural Adaptability: Cultivate an understanding of cultural nuances and social expectations in English-speaking contexts, allowing students to interact with cultural sensitivity and intelligence.

-Progressive Learning Structure: Offer a curriculum that builds from foundational to advanced levels, allowing students to progress at a pace that matches their learning needs and goals.
+- Language Skills Acquisition: Ensure that students acquire a high level of proficiency in all four language skills - listening, speaking, reading, and writing - with a focus on integration and application in real-life situations. - Academic Excellence: Teach students how to effectively engage with academic materials, participate in classroom discussions, write scholarly papers, and comprehend complex texts - Test Preparation: Provide rigorous training and strategies for students to excel in English proficiency exams, such as the TOEFL iBT, which are crucial for academic advancement and global opportunities. - 4.
+Practical Communication: Enable students to communicate confidently and effectively in English within various settings, including travel, social interactions, and everyday tasks. - Cultural Adaptability: Cultivate an understanding of cultural nuances and social expectations in English-speaking contexts, allowing students to interact with cultural sensitivity and intelligence. - Progressive Learning Structure: Offer a curriculum that builds from foundational to advanced levels, allowing students to progress at a pace that matches their learning needs and goals.